 The Crimson Petal and the White

 Set in Victorian England, The Crimson Petal and the White by Michael Fabor juxtaposes Agnes and Sugar….one woman the ideal high society wife, and the other a prostitute.
-Their lives become entangled, and the outcome is so unbeleivable….I’m gonna have to re-read this book right away.
+Their lives become entangled, and the outcome is so unbelievable….I’m gonna have to re-read this book right away.
 It’s sooooo good!
-These characters are in my Hall-of-Fame for Famous Book Characters!
+These characters are in my Hall-of-Fame for interesting Book Characters!

 The World Made Straight and One Foot in Eden

-And finally….my favorite among this list: The World Made Straight by Ron Rash.
-This was a tough decision, because I also LOVE another of his novels One Foot in Eden.
+The World Made Straight by Ron Rash, and his other novel One Foot in Eden.
 In both cases, the characters are part hillbilly, part saint, part devil, and all find themselves in impossible situations, mainly due to their own bad choices and fundamental character flaws, resulting in terrible and heart-wrenching conclusions.
-Difficult to read, and impossible to forget these fascinating personalities!
+Difficult to read, and impossible to forget these fascinating characters!

 So, dear readers….I need to EXPAND my reading list!
 Please COMMENT below and let all of us know your favorites!
 Happy exploration via reading, y’all!!!!